pneumus/Linux/tutorial/git_tutorial.md

   <details>
     <summary>😠 The Angry Path - The Sledgehammer / MIB Neuralyzer</summary>
     <br>
-    <li>If you made a great "mess" and you want to delete the whole Repo to clone it again, do this instead:</li>
+    <li>If you made a "great mess" and you want to delete the whole Repo to clone it again, do this instead:</li>

   <blockquote>
     WARNING!